(This article may or may not contain affiliate links. What does that mean?)

 Take in the Town

-The thing my family loves to do most is just walk around Town and visit the shops.
-We’ll start with a snack from the Hub, then mosey through the different souvenir and t‑shirt shops, pop into the bookstores, and we’ll end with an ice cream cone from the Juice Bar and a stop in the Sunken Ship.
+The thing my family loves to do most is just walking around Town and visit the shops.
+We’ll start with a snack from the Hub, then mosey through the different souvenir and t-shirt shops, pop into the bookstores, like Nantucket Bookworks, and (then) we’ll end with an ice cream cone from the Juice Bar and a stop in the Sunken Ship.

 The Sunken Ship has been a family favorite for decades.
 A cross between a sundries shop and a general store, it has the widest assortment of nick-knacks that seems to entrance kids of all ages, my husband included.
 Growing up, the running joke in our family was that my youngest brother always had a habit of saying, “Dad, I found something in the Sunken Ship I’ve gotta show you.
 But you don’t have to buy it for me…” Which of course is exactly what my brother hoped would happen.
 And 90% of the time, my dad couldn’t help himself.